rest-for-physics/rest-school/day1/session2/README.md

 root [5] Dummy *d2 = (Dummy *) f1->Get("SavedData");
 root [6] d2->Print();
 ```

+What is the value of the `fTempValue` recovered?
+Why?

 ### Exercise 6.
 Updating the data members and testing the ROOT automatic schema evolution